 By trade, habit and labor of love, i am a teacher and a writer keen to enable others to find truth and heal on their own.
 I have been formally "at it" since 1987, when I began teaching as a graduate student at UC Berkeley.
 I think I can say definitively that I was a hot mess, and that I had no idea what I was doing.
 That experience of "not knowing" was precious, and I have been cultivating it for 30 years through diverse and sundry offerings at UC Berkeley, Duquesne University, free online teaching, and Penn State.
 My moniker at PSU is Edwin Erle Sparks Professor in the College of Liberal Arts.
 It sounds bad ass.
 I have a very nice office at Penn State with a view of some beautiful trees.
 In the classroom I let go into truth and unusual things happen.
 Lovely, kind and very intelligent people continue to show up and grow, learn and transform, so I keep showing up, too.
 There have been courses on aliens, Philip K. Dick, nanotechnology, rebellion itself, ecstasy, Sanskrit rhetorical traditions, Burroughs, basic argumentation, The Non Dual Bible, and everything in between.

-In Wetwares, i set out to deploy these concepts of the "postvital" to stalk, model and mock the effects of thinking of ourselves as informatic beings under the influence of DNA and other information technologies.
-I did field work in cryonics, artificial life, and the discourse of alien abduction.
+In Wetwares, i set out to deploy these concepts of the "postvital" to stalk, model and mock the effects of thinking of ourselves as informatic beings under the influence of DNA and other information technologies, such as Polymerase Chain Reaction, now used to test for Covid infections.
+I did field work in cryonics, artificial life, and the discourse of alien abduction, interviewing participants and building archives.
 I found in cryonics a perfect test case for what life feels like when we are configurations of information - hint: you always about to melt - and I fell in love with the remarkable creative cultures that cryonics hath wrought.
 I interviewed some of the pioneers and they were remarkable people.
 I started out a skeptic but was transformed as i opened myself to just how weird this evolutionary change was going to be.
 The last chapter of the book, of course, is a thought experiment in imagining not ourselves but aliens as informatic beings.
 Good fun can be had by all, but these are turbulent philosophical waters.
 As with On Beyond Living, the writing is indeed uncanny, points to esoteric mayhem, and can yield effects not intended by the author.